cipriancozma/namaste-react/Readme.md

 ## 10. What is a functional component in React?

 R: A functional component in React is a Javascript function which returns JSX.

+## 11. What is the role of type="module" in script tag?

+R: This value causes the code to be treated as JavaScript module.